ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R11.3** RPP MUST support load balancing at the level of request messages (URL) and load balancing MUST be possible without processing HTTP body.

-**R11.4** Every request message MUST at most contain a single object for the server to operate on, with the exception of operations that are explicitly defined as a bulk operation.
+**R11.4** Every request message MUST at most contain a single object for the server to operate on, with the exception of operations that are explicitly defined as a bulk operation (see: R12.2).

 **R11.5** RPP MUST support asynchronous processing for operations on multiple objects, otherwise resource intensive or involving manual steps.
 The client request results in a confirmation of receipt and a means for retrieving the final completed processing result at a later time.